-- Setting up the paraphernalia to run combox was non-trivial[26]. - The unit tests for the combox.file module royally failed.
+- Setting up the paraphernalia to run combox was non-trivial [26]. - The unit tests for the combox.file module failed on the Windows Operating System.

 At the time of writing the report, combox is at version 0.2.3 and it is not compatible with Microsoft Windows.
-Comprehensive documentation for setting up the development environment for combox on Microsoft Windows was written[26] to make it less cumbersome for anyone who would want to work on making combox compatible with Microsoft Windows.
+Comprehensive documentation for setting up the development environment for combox on Microsoft Windows was written [26] to make it less cumbersome for anyone who would want to work on making combox compatible with Microsoft Windows.